 Thai Steak Salad Recipe

 Thinly sliced, perfectly seared steak tops a Thai salad of crunchy cabbage, fresh bean sprouts and fragrant basil and mint herbs.
-Dinner can be ready in 20 minutes!
+Follow this recipe and dinner can be ready in 20 minutes!

 Salad as a main dish is combines so many textures and flavor profiles: crunchy, healthy vegetables, tangy dressing, and a warm, grilled meat or roasted vegetable.
 This Thai Steak Salad also has one additional element – fresh, fragrant herbs.

 What makes this Thai Steak Salad recipe so appealing is the 5-S’s of flavor: spicy, salty, sour, savory and sweet.
 Toss in perfectly grilled, sliced flank steak, and you have a meal that only takes 20 minutes to prepare and pleases just about everyone.

 Turn this Thai Steak Salad into a Buddha Bowl